miyako/4d-tips-google-service-account/README.md

 ## How to make a service account call

 - Load ``private_key`` from the downloaded ``json`` file
-- use the key to create a JWT claim
+- use the key to create a signed JWT
   - ``sub``: admin account to impersonate
   - ``aud``: ``token_uri`` from the downloaded ``json`` file
   - ``iss``: ``client_email`` from the downloaded ``json`` file (the service account)